Anglo American plc

-Anglo American plc is a British listed multinational mining company with headquarters in London, England.
-It is the world's largest producer of platinum, with around 40% of world output, as well as being a major producer of diamonds, copper, nickel, iron ore and steelmaking coal.
+Anglo American plc is a British multinational mining company with headquarters in London, England.
+It is the world's largest producer of platinum, representing approximately 40 percent of global output, as well as being a major producer of diamonds, copper, nickel, iron ore, polyhalite and steelmaking coal.
 The company has operations in Africa, Asia, Australia, Europe, North America and South America.

 Anglo American has a primary listing on the London Stock Exchange and is a constituent of the FTSE 100 Index.
 The company has a secondary listing on the Johannesburg Stock Exchange.
-In the 2020 Forbes Global 2000, Anglo American was ranked as the 274th -largest public company in the world.
+In the 2020 Forbes Global 2000, Anglo American was ranked as the 274th largest public company in the world.

 History

 1917–1990

-Sir Ernest Oppenheimer, a Jewish German émigré, founded the Anglo American Corporation (AAC) in 1917 in Johannesburg, South Africa, with financial backing from the American bank J.P.
+Ernest Oppenheimer, a Jewish German émigré, founded the Anglo American Corporation (AAC) in 1917 in Johannesburg, South Africa, with financial backing from the American bank J.P.
 Morgan & Co. and £1 million raised from UK and US sources to start the gold mining company; this fact is reflected in the company's name.
 The AAC became the majority stakeholder in the De Beers company in 1926, a company formerly controlled by Alfred Beit, also a Jewish German émigré.

 In the late 1940s and 1950s, the AAC focused on the development of the Free State goldfields (seven major mines simultaneously) and the Vaal Reefs mine.
 During 1945, the AAC moved into the coal industry by acquiring Coal Estates.
-Twelve years later, Sir Ernest died in Johannesburg and was succeeded as head of the company by his son Harry, who also became chairman of De Beers.
+Twelve years later, Oppenheimer died in Johannesburg and was succeeded as head of the company by his son Harry, who also became chairman of De Beers.

-In 1961, the AAC expanded outside of southern Africa for the first time and became a major investor in the Hudson Bay Mining and Smelting Company in Canada.
+In 1961, the AAC expanded outside of southern Africa for the first time and became a major investor in The Hudson Bay Mining and Smelting Company.
 In 1967, the company moved into the steel industry by acquiring Scaw Metals.
 From 1967 to 1975, it continued to grow and established a number of ventures, including the Mondi Group (timber, pulp and paper), Amgold (later AngloGold Ashanti) and then Amcoal (through the consolidation of several of its mining operations in South Africa; later known as Anglo Coal and in 2010 changed to Anglo Thermal).
 In 1982, Harry Oppenheimer retired as chairman of the AAC and was succeeded by Gavin Relly.
 Two years later, Oppenheimer retired from De Beers and passed the chairmanship to Julian Ogilvie Thompson, who in 1990 also became chairman and chief executive of the AAC.